-Algebra I - Saxon (grades 8 and up) - Cheryl Red - This yearlong course (32 weeks) covers the Saxon Algebra I textbook in a classroom setting.
-Algebra 1 covers evaluation of expressions involving signed numbers, exponents and roots, properties of real numbers, absolute value, solution of simultaneous equations, algebra of polynomials and rational expressions, factoring, Pythagorean theorem, algebraic proofs, quadratic equations, direct and inverse variation and more.
-Students are encouraged to study all lessons before coming to class so that they may participate in the class discussion.
-The teacher will test on a regular basis.
-This course counts 1 credit on the high school transcript.
-ZOOM STUDY GROUP: Mrs. Red will set up a schedule to meet with students on some Fridays (or other time) for an Algebra I study session.
-Session 1: Tuesdays; 8/24-12/14/21 and 1/11-5/3/22; 9-10:30am Session 2: Wednesdays; 8/25-12/15/21 and 1/12-5/4/22; 9-10:30am Cost: \$795; after 7/4 \$810; after 8/4 \$825 NOTE: Upper Level Math Classes - Mrs. Hendrix teaches the advanced mathematics classes.
+Successful completion of Algebra 1, with letter of recommendation from teacher.
+Materials Required: Saxon Geometry Student Textbook, Solutions Manual, & Test Book (available at HEP Bookstore).
+Protractor/compass set provided by HEP TX as part of the cost of the course.
+ZOOM STUDY GROUP: Mrs. Harris will set up a schedule to meet with students on some Fridays for a Geometry study session as needed.
+Time: Tuesdays; 8/24-12/14/21 and 1/11-5/3/22; 8:30-10:30am Cost: \$850 after 7/4 \$865; after 8/4 \$880 Updated 5/12/2021 15 | P a g e NOTE: Upper-level Math Classes - Mrs. Hendrix teaches the advanced mathematics classes.
 With both a bachelor and a master degree in engineering, she has worked extensively with colleges and universities in our area over the last 24 years and knows which lessons in the math books need to be completed for a student to be ready for college Algebra, Trig/Pre-Cal, and AP Calculus.
 Some of the lessons towards the end of the Algebra 2 and Advanced Math book DO NOT NEED TO BE covered.
 Mrs. Hendrix will teach all lessons so that students who are majoring in mathematics or science will be more than ready to conquer the rigors of college mathematics.
 HEP has students getting master and doctoral degrees in science and mathematics disciplines and each has gone through our advanced math classes.

 Algebra II - Saxon - Linda Hendrix - This yearlong course (32 weeks) covers most of Saxon's Algebra II which covers all topics that are traditionally covered in second-year algebra plus some geometry.
 Real world problems are included along with applications to chemistry and physics.
 Topics include graphical solution of simultaneous equations, scientific notation; radicals, roots of quadratic equations, inequalities and systems of inequalities, logarithms and antilogarithms, conic sections, exponential equations, basic trigonometric functions, algebra of polynomials, vectors in polar and rectangular form and word problems.
 Students are encouraged to study all lessons before coming to class so that they may participate in the class discussion.
 The teacher will test on a regular basis.
 This course counts 1 credit on the high school transcript.
 ZOOM STUDY GROUP: Mrs. Hendrix will set up a schedule to meet with students on some Fridays for an Algebra 2 study session as needed.
-Time: Tuesdays; 8/24-12/14/21 and 1/11-5/3/22; 10:30-1pm Cost: 925; after 7/4 940; after 8/4 955
+Time: Tuesdays; 8/24-12/14/21 and 1/11-5/3/22; 10:30-1pm Cost: \$925; after 7/4 \$940; after 8/4 \$955